zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 The term API in this document means any type of programmatic API including REST APIs, Java APIs, TypeScript APIs, and CLIs.

+The user-facing configuration of Zowe components is considered as a part of their public API.

 All functionality in the official Zowe documentation is part of the public API.

 Any undocumented command, endpoint, object, property, method, argument, behavior, or event is internal API.